A-M-D-R-3-W/llmFunctionWrapper/README.md

 ### Using Multiple Functions

-Let's say we want two functions - one to get the weather (in the example above), and one to get the time.
+Let's say we want two functions - one to get the weather (from the example above), and one to get the time.

 ```python
 def get_current_weather(location, unit="fahrenheit"):